 Havasu Flip-Flop Review

 The Havasu is an ergonomic, lightweight flip-flop weighing only 114 grams, designed for walking in comfort all day long.
-It’s a flip-flop, so it’s not as versatile as the Canyon or the Monsoon.
-You probably won’t be wearing it to the club, but it’s ideal beach bums!
+It’s a flip-flop, so I’ll admit it’s not as versatile as the Canyon or the Monsoon, and while you probably won’t be wearing it to the club, it’s ideal for beach bums!

 Tropicfeel Travel Packs Review

-The only thing a true traveller might want more than a versatile shoe is free stuff.
-This Tropicfeel shoes review will take a look at the travel packs offered for group customers:
+The only thing I want more than a versatile shoe is free stuff.
+I’m not ashamed and with these packs, I can get both.
+Just below in this Tropicfeel shoes review, I’ll take a look at the travel packs offered for group customers:

 - Solo Pack: buy a pair of sneakers, Tropicfeel gifts you a shopper bag and a pair of Havasu flip-flops